JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 **Fire Fight (Duel)** - At the end of the round, if not during a grace round, the leading player may choose a target, initiating a 1-on-1 exchange of cards.
 Based on the player's Fighting Style card, they may be able to take different actions, such as playing items, attacks, drawing cards, or exchanging cards.
 There is only one duel per round, and once all card effects are resolved, play continues with the next player becoming the leading player for that round.

-**Protection Token** - To prevent targeting, the player last aggressed upon by a Fire fight is granted a token, which prevents them from being targeted before another player is first.
+**Roasted Token** - To prevent targeting, the player last aggressed upon by a Fire fight is granted a token, which prevents them from being targeted before another player is first.
 If the player leads the round, they may still choose to be an aggressor.

 **Winning the Game** - Players will win by default if all other players are defeated, by exhausting the tokens on their Core.
 However, certain Event cards may allow a secondary condition to be met first, securing victory in another way.
 This may be done by collecting a set of embers, winning a certain number of Fire Fights, or playing certain cards.